MythTV/ansible/README.md

 Then install the `ansible` package.
 Choose the one appropriate for your distro

+* Centos users will need to enable the [EPEL](https://fedoraproject.org/wiki/EPEL) repository in order to be able to install ansible

 Distro | Command
 -------|--------
 Archlinux |  pacman -S ansible python2